AnyLog-co/documentation/blockchain commands.md

 AnyLog offers a set of commands to add new policies to the ledger.
 The generic command is ***blockchain insert***.
 This command is used to update both - the global copy and the local copy.
 If only the global copy is updated, it may take a few seconds for the update to be reflected on the local copy.
 The
-***blockchain insert*** command makes the new policy immediately available on the nodes that triggers the update.
+***blockchain insert*** command makes the new policy immediately available on the node that triggered the update.
 Policies that are added using the ***blockchain insert*** command will also persist locally (if the command directs to update the local copy), such that if during the time of the update, the global ledger is not accessible, when the network reconnects, the new policies will be delivered to the global ledger.